 The entrance to the central courtyard.
-A system of intercommunicating watchtowers seems to have been present along these hilltops since the times of the Magyar and Saracen raids in the 10th century, and that seems to be the origin of the large square tower here, which now apparently dates from the 13th century 'castrum' on the site.
+A system of intercommunicating watchtowers seems to have been present along these hilltops since the times of the Magyar and Saracen raids in the 10th century, and that appears to be the origin of the large square tower here, which evidently evolved into the 13th century 'castrum' on the site.
 The multi-story 'palacium', as they describe it here, was connected to the tower in the 14th century reconstruction and served as a residence as well as a 'place of representation', and the cylindrical tower and turret were added at that time.

 From the courtyard -- there was originally a cistern under the flooring here, capturing water for any eventualities.

 This (if I recall) is the Salone dei Valvasorri, the Room of the Vavasours (or vassals who owe allegiance to the lord of the place).